anjum357/anjum357/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your project.

-Skills: PYTHON / JAVA /  SPRING BOOT / DATABASE / FLUTTER/ REACT
+Skills: PYTHON / JAVA /  SPRING BOOT / MySQL / FLUTTER/ REACT

 - 🔭 I’m currently working on some project's for my future goals.
 - 🌱 I’m currently learning PYTHON